juliocarneiro/hacking-tools/CONTRIBUTING.md

 # Hacker Tools Repo :fire:

-> - HacktoberFest is back again.
-Showcase your coding skills by creating PRs and contributing to the Open Source.
+> - Showcase your coding skills by creating PRs and contributing to the Open Source.

 ### Let's Contribute :+1: